Canon G1 X Mark III vs Olympus TG-5

 Review summary: Canon G1 X Mark III vs Olympus TG-5

 So what is the bottom line?
 Which of the two cameras – the Canon G1 X Mark III or the Olympus TG-5 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon PowerShot G1 X Mark III: